boazbk/tcs/lec_02_representation.md

 Given the issues with floating point representation, we could ask whether we could represent real numbers _exactly_ as strings.
 Unfortunately, the following theorem shows that this cannot be done:

-> # {.theorem title="Reals are uncountable" #cantorthm}
+> ### {.theorem title="Reals are uncountable" #cantorthm}
 There is no one-to-one function $RtS:\R \rightarrow \{0,1\}^*$.^[$RtS$ stands for "reals to strings".]

 [cantorthm](){.ref} was proven by [Georg Cantor](https://en.wikipedia.org/wiki/Georg_Cantor) in 1874.^[Cantor used the set $\N$ rather than $\{0,1\}^*$, but one can show that these two result are equivalent using the one-to-one maps between those two sets, see [naturalsstringsmapex](){.ref}.
 Saying that there is no one-to-one map from $\R$ to $\N$ is equivalent to saying that there is no onto map $NtR:\N \rightarrow \R$ or, in other words, that there is no way to "count" all the real numbers as $NtR(0),NtR(1),NtR(2),\ldots$.
 For this reason [cantorthm](){.ref} is known as the _uncountability of the reals_.]
 This result (and the theory around it) was quite shocking to mathematicians at the time.
 By showing that there is no one-to-one map from $\R$ to $\{0,1\}^*$ (or $\N$), Cantor showed that these two infinite sets have "different forms of infinity" and that the set of real numbers $\R$ is in some sense "bigger"  than the infinite set $\{0,1\}^*$.
 The notion that there are "shades of infinity" was deeply disturbing to mathematicians and philosophers at the time.
-The philosopher Ludwig Wittgenstein we mentioned above called Cantor's results "utter nonsense" and "laughable".
+The philosopher Ludwig Wittgenstein (whom we mentioned before) called Cantor's results "utter nonsense" and "laughable".
 Others thought they were even worse than that.
 Leopold Kronecker called Cantor a "corrupter of youth", while Henri Poincaré said that Cantor's ideas "should be banished from mathematics once and for all".
 The tide eventually turned, and these days Cantor's work is universally accepted as the cornerstone of set theory and the foundations of mathematics.